 The track levels and rises into yet another inversion.
 Riders may brace themselves for another extreme maneuver, only to mesmerized by a lasting floating sensation as the world passes them by during a perfectly crafted zero-g roll.

 Before riders can take half a breath, Helix hops up and banks to the left hard.
-This is a small moment on the ride, but it’s a flash of aggressiveness in its expansive layout, just in case you forgot that this ride does have some teeth.
+This is a small moment on the ride, but it’s a flash of aggressiveness in its expansive layout, just in case you forgot that Helix does have some teeth.

 What follows is a forceful dive down the hill, this time to the left, as the train hugs the ground closely.
 The pace slows for a moment as the track rises back up and turns right.
 Another straight section comes into view.
 The LIMs once again engage the train and accelerate it gradually but consistently.
 Riders get a moment to appreciate the sheer speed, as Helix builds momentum for its third act.